neoforged/.github/primers/1.21.9/index.md

     - `SharedConstants`
         - `RESOURCE_PACK_FORMAT_MINOR`, `DATA_PACK_FORMAT_MINOR` - The minor component of the pack version.
         - `DEBUG_SHUFFLE_MODELS` - A flag that likely shuffles the model loading order.
+- `net.minecraft.advancements.critereon.MinMaxBounds`
+    - `bounds` - Returns the bounds of the value.
+    - `$FloatDegrees` - A bounds for a float representing the degree of some angle.
 - `net.minecraft.client`
-    - `KeyMapping`
-        - `shouldSetOnIngameFocus` - Returns whether the key is mapped to some value on the keyboard.
-        - `restoreToggleStatesOnScreenClosed` - Restores the toggled keys to its state during in-game actions.
     - `Minecraft`
         - `isOfflineDevelopedMode` - Returns whether the game is in offline developer mode.
         - `canSwitchGameMode` - Whether the player entity exists and has a game mode.
         - `playerSkinRenderCache` - Returns the cache holding the player's render texture.
         - `canInterruptScreen` - Whether the current screen can be closed by another screen.
+        - `packetProcessor` - Returns the processor that schedules and handles packets.
     - `Options`
         - `invertMouseX` - When true, inverts the X mouse movement.
         - `toggleAttack` - When true, sets the attack key to be toggleable.
         - `toggleUse` - When true, sets the use key to be toggleable.
         - `sprintWindow` - Time window in ticks where double-tapping the forward key activates sprint.
         - `saveChatDrafts` - Returns whether the message being typed in chat should be retained if the box is closed.
+        - `keySpectatorHotbar` - A key that pulls up the spectator hotbar menu.
     - `ToggleKeyMapping#shouldRestoreStateOnScreenClosed` - Whether the previous toggle state should be restored after screen close.
 - `net.minecraft.client.animation.definitions.CopperGolemAnimation` - The animations for the copper golem.
 - `net.minecraft.client.data.models.BlockModelGenerators`